MasonTorres/Microsoft-Teams-Education/README.md

 Use Auzre Automation to schedule the creation and update of Microsoft Teams using PowerShell.

 You will need to create two App Registrations and a Teams Owner service account in Azure AD.
-    App 1 - Will create the Office 365 Groups / Teams and manage the adding and removal of Teams, users and channels App 2 / Teams Owner - Will create the Teams Meetings for each channel
+- App 1 - Will create the Office 365 Groups / Teams and manage the adding and removal of Teams, users and channels
+- App 2 / Teams Owner - Will create the Teams Meetings for each channel

 The Automation Powershell
+- ** Get Azure AD Application access token **
+- ** Get Azure AD Teams Automation (account) Delegate access token **
- ** Creates a new Team if it does not alredy exist. ** ** Adds Channels **
+- ** Creates a new Team if it does not alredy exist. **
+- ** Adds Channels **
- ** Adds Tabs to General Channel - Library or LMS etc ** ** Adds users and owners to Group **
+- ** Adds Tabs to General Channel - Library or LMS etc **
+- ** Adds users and owners to Group **